BananaBoii600/Realtime-Chatting-Software/README.md

 # Important Instructions

-**To allow other users who do not use your internet router to join, you must port forward your ip address and change the `HOST` variables in the server and in the client**
+**To allow other users who do not use your internet router to join, you must port forward your ip address and change the `HOST` variables in the server file and in the client file to your ip, if you are not sure where to find your ip after port forwarding, click [this](https://www.whatismyip.com/)**

 If you are not sure how to port forward, I recommend you see some youtube tutorials on how to do so